 Root Canal An Overview

 A root canal is a dental procedure used to treat a root canal infection.
 The root canal procedure is minimally invasive and aims to preserve as much of the natural tooth structure as possible.
-Dr. Overholtzer commonly recommends root canals for patients to avoid unnecessary tooth extractions.
-Root canals can also stabilize your dental health and avoid the spread of decay and infection to adjacent healthy tissue.
+Dr. Overholtzer commonly recommends root canals for patients to avoid unnecessary tooth extractions, even in larger back teeth or molars.
+Root canals can stabilize your dental health and avoid the spread of decay and infection to adjacent healthy tissue.

 What is a root canal?